coffebar/laravel-open-proj/README.md

 # laravel-open-proj
-Custom shortcut for laravel in context of zsh, alacritty and hyprland
+Custom shortcut for laravel in context of zsh and hyprland or i3wm